PaulFrankling/PaulFrankling-online-cv/README.md

   * #### First Time Visitor Goals
   1. As a First Time Visitor, I want to understand the purpose of the webpage and learn more about the person through their Online CV.
   1. As a First Time Visitor, I want to navigate easily around the website to find content.
-  1. As a First Time Visitor, I want to
+  1. As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.

   * #### Returning Visitor Goals
   1. As a Returning Visitor,